devfastated/devfastated/README.md

 • ⚒ I’m currently working on  E-pass Slip Recording System. <br>
-• 🌱 I’m currently learning Laravel, PHP, Livewire. <br>
+• 🌱 I’m currently learning Laravel, PHP and Livewire. <br>
 • 💬 Ask me about Laravel<br>
 • 🤝 Looking forward to collaborate with other projects.<br>
 • 🤔 I’m looking for help with other Web Frameworks and Tools.<br>